 1. Get your hair relaxed professionally.

-It really makes a difference for some basic relaxed hair care.
+It really makes a difference in some basic relaxed hair care.
 Your touchups should only happen once every three to four months, and product should only be reapplied onto regrowth, as you don’t want the damage to overlap onto already-relaxed strands.
-The potential time and cost is worth investing in, as opposed to correcting a botched home job which can wreak havoc on both your hair and your wallet.
+The potential time and cost are worth investing in.
+You don’t want to have to correct a botched home job that can wreak havoc on both your hair and your wallet.

 2. Don’t shampoo or conditioner daily.